DistributedExecutionFramework/def-documentation/docs/concepts/components.rst

 Components
 ==========

-As the name states the DEF is a distributed framework with many different components.
+As the name states the DEF is a distributed framework and execution environment with many different components.
 The image below shows all the components of the DEF in a simplified manner.

 .. image:: img/components-simplified.png
     :align: center